 Dulitzky received the 2007 Gary Bellow Public Service Award from Harvard Law School for his career in human rights.
-In addition to his work at the Inter-American Commission, he has served as advisor to the IACHR's first Special Rapporteur on Afro-Descendants that he helped to establish in 2005, and as technical advisor to the OAS Working Group discussing the adoption of a new Inter-American Convention against Racial Discrimination.
-He has been a consultant for the Office of the United Nations Human Rights High Commissioner and the Inter-American Institute on Human Rights.
-Previously, Professor Dulitzky was the Latin America Program Director at the International Human Rights Law Group (currently Global Rights) and Co-Executive Director of the Center for Justice and International Law (CEJIL).
-Professor Dulitzky has directed the litigation of more than 100 cases in front of the Inter-American Commission and Court on Human Rights.
+He has served as advisor to the IACHR's first Special Rapporteur on Afro-Descendants that he helped to establish in 2005.
+He has been an advisor to the second edition of the Amnesty International Fair Trial Manual and a member of the advisory panel for the revision of the UN Manual on the Effective Prevention and Investigation of Extralegal, Arbitrary and Summary Executions.
+He serves in different boards including the Due Process of Law Foundation and the Inter-American Institute of Human Rights.
+Previously, Professor Dulitzky was the Latin America Program Director at the International Human Rights Law Group and Co-Executive Director of the Center for Justice and International Law (CEJIL).
+Professor Dulitzky has directed the litigation of more than 100 cases in front of the Inter-American Commission and Inter-American Court of Human Rights.

 111th Session of the UN Working Group on Enforced or Involuntary Disappearances